Warm up with this wall pass drill

 - Continue this exercise without stopping for 10-15 minutes.

 Start slow and increase intensity as players get comfortable.
 The objective is to complete the sequence as quickly as possible.
-Have a look at the picture and video below to understand better the full sequence.
+Have a look at the picture and video below to understand better the whole sequence.

 - Passing accuracy